 You can adjust the settings for the three stages of pattern setup:

-You can create your own pallette of colors and/or change
+You can create your own palette of colors and/or change the background color of

-choose the number of steps for each color in the pallette.
+the number of steps for each color in the palette.

 3)Initial cell positioning: